whitequark/nixos-forgejo-actions-runner/README.md

 Support
 -------

-This repository and README are provided "as is" and it is not reasonably feasible to offer technical support to everyone experiencing difficulties with it.
+This repository and README are provided "as is" and it is not reasonably feasible to offer technical support to everyone experiencing difficulties with them.
 However, if you were able to solve your problem and concluded that this guide was unclear or lacking, or there was an issue with the NixOS configuration, please [file an issue](https://codeberg.org/whitequark/nixos-forgejo-actions-runner/issues) or [open a pull request](https://codeberg.org/whitequark/nixos-forgejo-actions-runner/pulls) so that it can be improved.

 > [!TIP]
 > Debugging Forgejo Actions runner issues did not spark joy.